cbout/MAVLink_C_example/README.md

 # MAVLink_C_example #

 This project was released by BERGOIN Raphäel and BOUT Clément, students in the University of Cergy-Pontoise.
 It contains some examples and explanation of our understanding of the MAVLink C library (refer to this [github project ][c_lib] to see the entire MAVLink c library project).
+This explanation are made for beginners in MAVLink by beginners.

 ## Introduction ##

 As part of our studies, in the [Master 1 Computer sciences and engineering of complex systems (IISC)][miisc], we work with the [ETIS][etis] laboratory to release a sort of ground station (GS) in C for a 3DR Solo Drone with the aim to implement a neural network able to control the drone by using this GS.

 In order to realize our project we have decided to use the [c_library_v1][c_lib] (MIT-licenced project) and we do not find an easy tutorial to understand MAVLink and the C library.
 That is why we are going to summarize all the information we have found about MAVLink and the C library.
 We will also expose our understanding of the MAVLink v1 communication and the C library across some examples in the folder **`examples/`**.
-We are not so presumptuous to consider that our understanding and using are the best way to use the [c_library_v1][c_lib].
+We are not so presumptuous to consider that our understanding and using are the best way to use the [c_library_v1][c_lib] and MAVLink.
 It would be nice to tell us our mistakes or misunderstanding.

 ## MAVLink